 In your model window, select Simulation > Run to simulate the model.

-checking.
-If a signal exceeds its specified range when the Simulation
+range checking.
+If a signal exceeds its specified range

-identifies the block whose output signal exceeds its specified range,
+block whose output signal exceeds its specified range, and

 Some virtual blocks (see Nonvirtual and Virtual Blocks) allow you to specify ranges for their output signals, for example, the Inport and Outport blocks.
 When the Simulation range checking diagnostic is enabled for a model that contains such blocks, the signal range of the virtual block propagates backward to the first instance of a nonvirtual block whose output signal it receives.
 If the nonvirtual block specifies different values for its own range, Simulink performs signal range checking with the tightest range possible.
 That is, Simulink checks the signal using the larger minimum value and the smaller maximum value.

 For example, consider the following model: